 And when we ask ourselves, ‘What part of me is calling out to me?’ the answer always comes.

 But we live such frantic, furious, fast-paced lives that often we don’t hear the answer – especially if it’s the soft whisper of our intuition or a faint ‘gut feeling’.
-And even if we pause for a moment – though meditation, mindfulness, a stroll in nature or just keeping still – we don’t always want to hear the answer because it might require us to do something we don’t want to – or are afraid to – do.
+And even if we pause for a moment – through meditation, mindfulness, a stroll in nature or just keeping still – we don’t always want to hear the answer because it might require us to do something we don’t want – or are afraid – to do.

 So how do we start the journey towards healing in a world that seems to be taking us in the opposite direction?